Skip to content

 Let's take a look:

-very simple - simple - difficult
+very simple - simple - moderate - difficult

 This is where the biased random algorithm might be used.
 We could assign higher biases to "difficult" questions, making them more likely to be chosen, and lower biases to the "simple" and "very simple" to make them less probable to be chosen.